OpenEstate/OpenEstate-IO/OpenImmo/README.md

 Specifications
 --------------

-According to the license of the OpenImmo format we're not allowed to publish the specifications.
-Get in contact with [OpenImmo e.V.](http://openimmo.de/) to obtain the specifications for OpenImmo.
+According to the license of the *OpenImmo* format we're not allowed to publish the specifications.
+Get in contact with [*OpenImmo e.V.*](http://openimmo.de/) to obtain the specifications of the *OpenImmo* format.

 ### Modifications to the original specification